 Digging for Gold: The Treasure of Finding Greater Faithfulness Through Fiction

-Led by parishioners James Eckblad and Riker Purcell, this group will discover lessons of faith through fiction by well-known authors.
+Led by parishioners James Eckblad and Riker Purcell, this group considered lessons of faith through fiction by well-known authors.

 Universal Christ Reflection group